oluwatosin17/Crash-Course-on-Python-/README.md

 handy way to find out.
 You can use the type function, to have the computer tell you the type.
 This might come in handy when dealing with code that someone else wrote and you're not sure what data types it's using.

+### Variables
+- **Variables** are names
+that we give to certain values in our programs.
+Those values can be of any data type; numbers, strings or even the results of operations.

+- When you create a
+**variable** in your code, your computer reserves a chunk of its own memory to store that value.
+This lets the computer access the variable later to read or modify the value.

+- Generally, you can name variables whatever you like but there are some restrictions.
+   -  First, you shouldn't use as variable names any of the key words or functions that Python reserves for its own, like print.
+Using these reserved terms will make your program confusing to read and will result in errors.
+  - Python also has some
+restrictions on the characters you can use to define a variable.
+Variable names can't have any spaces and they must start with either a letter or an underscore.
+   - Also, they can only be made up of letters, numbers and underscores.
+Some examples of valid and invalid variable names to understand this better.
+I_am_a_variable is the valid variable name.
+I_am_a_variable2 is also a valid variable name.
+1_is_a_number is invalid because variable names must start with a letter or underscore.
+Apples_&_oranges is invalid because it uses the special character uppers hand.
+  - Last thing, remember that precision is important when programming.
+Python variables are case sensitive, so capitalization matters.
+Lowercase name, uppercase name and all caps name are all valid and different variable names, and that rule on variables is invariable.